AntonyCotterill/Capstone-Project/README.md

 ### Summary and Implications for the Business User

-The distance being the biggest influencing factor could have been predicted but the delivery persons age and rating proved for more important that other factors.
+The distance being the biggest influencing factor could have been predicted but the delivery persons age and rating proved far more important that other factors.

-Weather also was signifcant but sandstorms for example did not appear to influence greatly probably due to very few data items.
+Caertain weather conditions were also signifcant but some e.g. sandstorms did not appear to influence greatly probably due to very few data items.

-There were also items that had almost no impact of the predictability of the times namely the environments the travel was in e.g. metropolitan or rural which was surprising but less surprising was the tyupe of food being transported.
+There were also items that had almost no impact of the predictability of the times namely the environments the travel was in e.g. metropolitan or rural which was surprising but less surprising was the type of food being transported.

 The type of food played very little signficance in any of the optimisation so could probably be dropped from the data set to help increase the performance.

 Running the multiple Optimisations and also looking at the average rankings of the results means that there can be confidence in the findings.

 However, also note that that the range of travel times was 0-49 minutes.
-The average predicted deviation from the correct time on the test data was 5.5 - 6 minutes so upto a 12% deviation.
+The average predicted deviation from the actual time on the test data was 5.5 - 6 minutes so upto a 12% deviation.
 This said, if I was waiting for a delivery of my dinner then a 6 minutes deviation from the time proposed would be quite acceptable .. provided the food hadn't got cold!

 ## (OPTIONAL: CONTACT DETAILS)